The process of specialized, programmatic accreditation is voluntary, and it involves rigorous internal and external

-ISM is registered as a private establishment of higher education in France with an official status from the French Ministry of Education: Etablissement d'enseignement supérieur privé.
+ISM is registered as a private establishment of higher education in France with an official status from the French Ministry of Education: Établissement d'enseignement supérieur privé technique.
 ISM's International MBA, DBA and PhD programs are recognized as higher education programs.
 See instructions for how to verify ISM's status with the French Ministry of Education here.

 ISM is a member of the Association to Advance Collegiate Schools of Business (AACSB International).